Non-Hodgkin lymphoma symptoms

 - Persistent fatigue, lethargy, weakness

 - Loss of appetite, nausea, vomiting

-- Abdominal pain or swelling, feeling of fullness
+- Abdominal pain or swelling, or a feeling of fullness

 - Coughing or shortness of breath

 - Pain in the chest, abdomen or bones for no known reason

 When the lymph system detects an infection, lymph nodes produce more immune cells, which may cause them to swell.
 Swollen lymph nodes, a fever and night sweats may also be symptoms of the cold and flu.
 However, unlike the cold and flu, non-Hodgkin lymphoma symptoms typically do not go away.
 If you have symptoms that persist for more than two weeks, or symptoms that are recurring and becoming more intense, you should see your doctor.